Huy-DNA/shelter/report/chapters/demonstration/index.typ

 ---       -----
 Joined    true
 ```
 - Screenshots:
+#figure(
-  #figure(caption: [Vault-3: There's a kv secret named `mysecret` inside this secret engine, which is shared in the cluster.], image("/static/vault-3.jpg"))
+  caption: [Vault-3: There's a kv secret named `mysecret` inside this secret engine, which is shared in the cluster.],
+  image("/static/vault-3.jpg"),
+)

 We try accessing from the load balancer, which is a container running NGINX:
 - Logs: